-Introducing new for 2021, we offer mobile on-site recycling for your swimming pool and other concrete structural demolition.
+In 2021, we began to offer mobile on-site recycling for your swimming pool and other concrete structural demolition.
+We have recycled dozens of pools and the process really helps to promote a better end result for your pool removal project.

 You will typically be given the choice of breaking up and burying a pool or full removal.